mathiasandresen/uni-notes/docs/5-semester/SOE/07-quality.md

-**Cost of bad quaility**
+**Cost of bad quality**

 Direct cost:

 * Loss
 * Wasted work
-* Maintanance usually more expensive than development
+* Maintenance usually more expensive than development

 Indirect cost

-* Follows from poor quaility
+* Follows from poor quality
 * Has potentially severe consequences